 - HBase is optimized for read and supports single writes, which leads to strict consistency.
 HBase supports Range based scans, which makes scanning process faster.
 Whereas Cassandra supports single row reads which maintains eventual consistency.

-- HBase supports ordered partitioning, in which rows of a Column Family are stored in RowKey order, whereas in Casandra ordered portioning is a challenge.
-Due to RowKey partitioning the Scanning process in faster in HBase as compared to Cassandra.
+- HBase supports ordered partitioning, in which rows of a Column Family are stored in RowKey order, whereas in Casandra ordered partitioning is a challenge.
+Due to RowKey partitioning the scanning process is faster in HBase as compared to Cassandra.

 - In CAP (Consistency, Availability & Partition -Tolerance) theorem HBase maintains Consistency and Availability while Cassandra focuses on Availability and Partition -Tolerance.

-- Consistent reads and writes: HBase provides suitable consistent reads and writes due to above reason.
+- Consistent reads and writes: HBase provides consistent reads and writes due to above feature.

 - Easy to use Java API for client access: It provides easy to use Java API for programmatic access.

 - Thrift gateway and a REST-ful Web services: It also supports Thrift and REST API for non-Java front-ends.

 - Block Cache and Bloom Filters: HBase supports a Block Cache and Bloom Filters for high volume query optimization .